How to Measure Crawl Efficacy to Demystify Crawl Budget

 As a marketer, should you be more focused on controlling the number of products you can market or the amount of time it takes to reach your customers?

-In SEO, TTM is largely affected by crawl and rendering speed as the more a site is crawlable and free from render-blocking assets, the quicker it can become eligible to get indexed.
+In SEO, TTM is largely affected by crawl and rendering speed, as the more a site is crawlable and free from render-blocking assets, the quicker it can become eligible to get indexed.

 TTM is important in both the news industry and eCommerce.
-Whether adding a new item or making on-page SEO changes, the faster the update to a product page, the quicker you’ll see the benefits of optimization.
+Whether adding a new item or making on-page SEO changes, the faster the update to a product page, the quicker you’ll see the benefits of optimisation.

 In this post, I will provide you with a small Python script designed to calculate crawl efficacy in minutes for your target site.